UK payday loans ruling good news for consumers, lenders

 Payday loans: A valid option in the marketplace

-While payday loans may not be perfect for all consumers, those who have difficulty obtaining emergency credit via other means found the service most invaluable, said Miller-Cheevers.
+While a payroll advance may not be perfect for all consumers, those who have difficulty obtaining emergency credit via other means found the service most invaluable, said Miller-Cheevers.
+The same goes for those searching for “payday loan places near you.”
 The OFT’s review unearthed few complaints regarding such short term loans.
 In fact, the majority of customers surveyed in the High Cost Credit Review found that UK payday loans agencies tended to be sympathetic if they made late payments due to continued financial difficulties.
 The companies proved willing and able to work with customers to mutual satisfaction.

 Miller-Cheevers takes exception to ‘high cost credit’ tag

 Beyond the relative definitions of “cheap” versus “expensive,” Miller-Cheevers pointed to the advantage payday loans have over bank overdraft protection: payday loans are cheaper.
 “Our typical APR is 2,334 percent,” he said (Editor’s Note: In the U.S., payday loans are typically offered at much lower APRs).
 “This sounds horrendous.
 However, you have to bear in mind that this is the annual rate someone is charged, and payday loans are not designed for long term borrowing.
 It’s a bit like buying sausages in a supermarket and the price being shown per ton!”